Cranberry Martini

 Step five

-Cap the cocktail shaker and shake for 15 seconds.
-Divide and strain the martini between the two glasses.
+Place the lid on the cocktail shaker and shake vigorously for 15 seconds.
+Divide, pour, and strain the martini between the two glasses.

 Place the picks of cranberry garnish in each glass.